 5. Insurance and protection

-You need to prepare for the unexpected.
-Having home insurance and life cover can help protect you should the worse happen.
+You should prepare for the unexpected.
+Having home insurance and life insurance can help protect you should the worst happen.

 woman with watering can